Codependency Therapy in Boulder, Denver, Fort Collins, Broomfield, Longmont

 Codependency is an emotional and behavioral condition that interferes with an individual’s ability to maintain healthy, mutually satisfying relationships.
 Codependent people often form or maintain relationships that are one-sided and emotionally destructive and/or abusive.

 There is help at Colorado Women’s Center for codependents to recover and change.
 The first step is reaching out for guidance and support.
 The symptoms of codependency are so deeply ingrained and habitual that they can be difficult to identify on your own.
-Treatment includes education, exploration into early childhood issues, examining relationships and destructive behavior patterns, and identifying buried feelings.
-If you are ready to create the change you need,contact us today at Colorado Women’s Center to schedule an appointment in our Longmont, CO, office.
+Treatment includes education, an exploration into early childhood issues, examining relationships and destructive behavior patterns, and identifying buried feelings.